ErsatzTV/ErsatzTV/docs/user-guide/install.md

-﻿ErsatzTV is available as Docker images and as pre-built binary packages for Windows, MacOS and Linux.
+﻿ErsatzTV is available as Docker images and as pre-built binary packages for Windows (x64), MacOS (x64, arm64) and Linux (x64, arm64, arm).

 ## Docker Images